-Truck Drivers in the USA
+Truck Drivers in the US: Employment and Haul Statistics

 Are you ready to earn your CDL?

 Are you looking for a job?

 Number of Trucking Carriers in the U.S.

 As of April 2020, the ATA states there are over 1.8 million carriers in the U.S. In 2018, 36.9 million trucks were registered for business use outside of government and farm work—and this is only 24.2% of all registered trucks.

 Distance Driven and Tonnage Hauled by Truck Drivers

 Registered trucks drove a combined 304.9 billion miles in 2018, carrying almost 12 billion tons of freight the following year.
 This makes up 72.5% of the total tonnage shipped domestically.

 Internationally, trucks carry 67.7% of the surface trade value between the U.S. and Canada and 83.1% of that value between the U.S. and Mexico.

 Railroads transported about 1.8 billion tons of freight in 2018, or about 15% of how much the trucking industry hauled.